MattechLab/monalisa/_sources/7-1_thermodyn_info.rst.txt

 because we are for the moment unable to define what the computer is transmitting to the *DM*, as pointed out by the quotation mark in the last figure.
 The reason is that the computer performs no mechanical work and we have to find a replacement for work in order to continue the analogy.
-We need now to invent someting.
+We need now to invent something.

 We propose to solve our difficulties by the following heuristic (actually quite esotherique) construction, because it is the best we have to the moment.
 Instead of considerng that the computer interacts with the dynamic memory, we consider that nature is *as if* the computer was interacting with the phase space.
 The variables stored in the *DM* represent one state in the phase space, but since it could be any, the computer behaves in a way that would do the job for any state in the phase space.
-We considere therefore that it is a reasonable argument to say that the behaviour of the computer is related phase space and not related one particular representent.
+We consider therefore that it is a reasonable argument to say that the behaviour of the computer is related phase space and not related one particular representent.
 The computer behaves as if it was reconstructing many MRI images at the same time.
 Instead of discussing endlessly how realistic or not that argumentation is, we propose here one implementation